Healthy Baked Ziti

 Serving

-Make Ahead: You can assemble this baked ziti ahead of time.
-Keep it in the refrigerator and before baking, let it sit at room temperature for 30 minutes (You don’t want to put a cold dish in the oven because it may crack)
+Make Ahead: You can assemble the casserole ahead of time.
+Keep it unbaked in the refrigerator for up to 3 days.
+Before baking, let it sit at room temperature for 30 minutes (You don’t want to put a cold baking dish in the oven because it may crack).

 Here are some of our favorite pasta dishes: